 In the December 6, 1926 Los Angeles Times, a food column called “Chef Wyman’s Suggestions for Tomorrow’s Meal” ran a recipe for lamb and accompanying it was a “Barbecue Sauce”.
 It said “Melt two level tablespoonfuls of unsalted butter in a small saucepan, add one teaspoonful of mustard, three tablespoonfuls of Worcestershire sauce, one teaspoonful of tarragon vinegar, three tablespoonfuls of tomato catsup, and a few drops of tobasco sauce.”
 Sounds good!

-In the 1930s in the heart of the Great Depression, the Federal Writer's Project deployed unemployed writers to collect info for a book called America Eats.
+In the 1930s in the heart of the Great Depression, the Federal Writer’s Project deployed unemployed writers to collect info for a book called America Eats.
 WWII broke out in 1941 before it could be published.
-It contained several barbecue sauce recipes, among this one from Pinky Langley, a whitre man from Jackson, MS. His instructions were to mix the ingredients, cook for 30 minutes, and baste the meat every turn and turn frequently.
+It contained several barbecue sauce recipes, among this one from Pinky Langley, a white man from Jackson, MS.

 Juice of 6 lemons

 Salt, black pepper, and red pepper to taste